Local Information for Global Network Estimation in Latent Space Models: Discussion

 \section{Discussion}

-In this paper, we propose a partial information framework for fitting a general latent space model using one subnetwork centered around an individual of interest.
-The estimation problem requires us to develop a new projected gradient descent algorithm and establish its convergence properties.
-In particular, our conditional likelihood setting allows us to delineate the influence of specific neighborhood structure on convergence rates, hence providing insight into how to best infer global network properties from localized, partial observations.
-Our analysis leads to a measure quantifying the imbalance within an individual's neighborhood structure, offering a new perspective on the relationship between network structure and estimation accuracy.
-Our theoretical findings are supported by simulations and applications to real networks.
+In this paper, we propose a partial information framework for fitting a general latent space model using a single individual-centered subnetwork.
+This setting motivates us to develop a new projected gradient descent algorithm and establish its convergence properties.
+In particular, under conditional likelihood, we characterize how neighborhood structure affects convergence rates, hence providing insight into how to best infer global network properties from localized, partial observations.
+Our analysis yields an imbalance measure, primarily intended as a theoretical and diagnostic tool, that links neighborhood structure to estimation accuracy.
+We validate the theory with simulations and real data applications, {while noting that practical proxies for imbalance may be application-dependent.}

-The results from this paper have implications for future research on network sampling methods, particularly in the selection of informative and efficient seeds, and heterogeneous neighborhood effects in peer effect studies.
+The results have implications for future work on network sampling, particularly in the selection of informative and efficient seeds, and heterogeneous neighborhood effects in peer effect studies.
 Taking the U.S. House co-sponsorship network as an example, our results advocate for the collection of information from individuals with local views that exhibit minimal biases, rather than solely focusing on high-impact individuals with high degrees.

+The current work focuses on partial information with knowledge depth $L = 2$, {which should be viewed as one important setting rather than a universally optimal or universally observable choice.} It can serve as a foundation for extending to $L \geq 2$ in future work.
+For example, when $L = 3$, the likelihood objective has a similar overall structure to $L=2$ and can be optimized using a similar gradient-based algorithm, but several components require modification.
+Consider the second‑degree neighbor set $\cS' = \{ i \in [n] \mid \exists\, j \in \cS,\ A_{ij} = 1 \}$.
+Different step sizes (scaled by $|\cS'|$) are needed to update $\alpha_{\cS'}$ and $\alpha_{I-\cS'}$; both the centering matrix and the imbalance measure must be redefined for the expanded neighborhood.
+More generally, as $L$ increases, information expands outward from the center, so neighborhood imbalances persist and continue to affect the accuracy of global parameter estimation.

+Aggregating local-view estimates could improve latent parameter estimation, especially in large sparse networks.
+Existing divide-and-conquer work for community detection \citep{mukherjee2021two,chakrabarty2025subsampling} does not directly address partial information, and latent space models add rotation and different identifiability constraints across subgraphs.
+One promising approach, following \cite{mukherjee2021two}, is to aggregate rotation invariant pairwise quantities (e.g., distance measures $G$) and weight local views using the imbalance measure (or proxies as in Section~\ref{subsec:congress}).